sidneyspe/vertrical-qa-challenge/02_frontend_automation/README.md

 ### Running the all tests and create report
 `npm run cy:all`

-In this case, the report will be generate in: :page_with_curl: [cypress/results/output](cypress/results/output.html)
+In this case, the report will be generate in: 📄 [cypress/results/output](cypress/results/output.html)